primachenko/docs-addon-ipsec/README.md

 # docs-addon-ipsec

-This repo contains the source materials for the Pivotal Cloud Foundry® IPSec Add-On documentation.
+This repo contains the source materials for the Pivotal Cloud Foundry IPsec Add-On documentation.

 ## Style Guide